Veterans Day US Flags

 Watch Primary Source Videos

-Studies Weekly online has many videos you can use to foster an appreciation for service members, including first-hand accounts from Vietnam, Iraq, and WWII veterans.
+Studies Weekly Online has many primary source videos you can use to foster an appreciation for service members, including first-hand accounts from Vietnam, Iraq, and WWII veterans.
+Login to your Studies Weekly Online account and select the Interviews option from the Training and Resources tab.

 Engage your students with tons of multimedia resources by starting a FREE 60-day trial of Studies Weekly Online.